-Figure 61.
+Figure 68.
 NDF file excerpt for define_partner_lu and define_partner_lu_location.

-Define CPI-C side info entry
+8.4.4.1 Define CPI-C side info entry

 APING and many other applications do not require CPI-C side information.
-Refer to -- Heading 'OVRSPIC' unknown -- for a discussion fo CPI-C side info entries.
+Refer to 1.7, "What Is CPI-C side information?" on page 5 for a discussion fo CPI-C side info entries.
 If you wish to use a symbolic destination name as the target of a conversation, you must define a CPI-C side info entry.

-Panel Configuration: Follow thissequence of panels:
+Panel Configuration: Follow this sequence of panels: